z-l-p/film-projector-retrofit/docs/projector-build-guide.md

 The camtank contains the pulldown claw mechanism.
 The original shutter and pulley mounts to the outside, with a still frame clutch lever in between.
 We will remove the pulley, shutter and clutch mechanism.
 We will replace the pulley with a new one, and mount the encoder magnet on the shaft.
 [Camtank exploded view](images/eiki-camtank/01-Camtank-shutter-exploded.jpg)

-1) Remove the screw on the end of the pulley.
+1) Remove the M4 screw on the end of the pulley.
 This should release the pulley, shutter, and other hardware.

 2) Remove the screws around the camtank perimeter.
 Lift the camtank lid to reveal the inside.

 3) Clean the old grease from the cam, follower, and felt pad.
 Pack with new grease (Superlube) and lubricate the fulcrum.
-Add info from service manual.
+(Add info from service manual.)
 [Camtank internals](images/eiki-camtank/02-Camtank-open.jpg)

 4) Check the tension on the spring that keeps the follower on the cam.
 Use a digital luggage scale or tension scale to check force required to lift pulldown claw away from cam.
 It should be 1.1 - 1.25 kg.
 (Carefully widen the spring coil to reduce tension if needed.)
 Consult service manual.